OSCOSS/AR-Annotator/README.md

   ## Sample Articles

-  It includes sample produced articles with ARAN.
+  It includes sample produced articles with AR-Extractor.
 The specifically show the functionality of the framework in keeping reviews from the review workflow and annotation article sections with RDFa.

   ## Article Section Classificaiton
   ### Article URLS